RicoJia/ricojia.github.io/_posts/2022/2022-01-14-deep-learning-batch-gradient-descent.markdown

 ---
 layout: post
-title: Deep Learning - Optimizations
+title: Deep Learning - Batch Gradient Descent
 date: '2022-01-14 13:19'
-subtitle: Batch Gradient Descent, RMSDrop, Adam Optimization
+subtitle: Batch Gradient Descent
 comments: true
 tags:
     - Deep Learning
 ---

 ## A Neuron And Batch Gradient Descent

 A Neuron, has multiple inputs and a single output.
 First it gets the weighted sum of all inputs, then feeds it into an "activation function".
 Below, the activation function $\sigma(z)$ is a "sigma function"

 $$